 Half Turn, Reflection in Point

 To determine SO(S) when S is a segment, suffice it to reflect its end points.
 This is exactly what has been done in the applet below.
-In the applet, you can drag the red arrow as a whole or by either end.
-You can add, remove and drag the centers of reflection.
+In the applet, you can drag the red arrow as a whole or by its starting; you can drag the centers of reflections, or choose to have three or four of them.

 The following observations are noteworthy: